montashirFahim/flutter_app/README.md

 # Lii Lab Mobile Developer Assessment

-This is a Flutter application developed for the Lii Lab Mobile Developer Assessment.
+This is a Flutter application.
 The app implements an authentication flow (login, signup, forgot password) and a feed screen where users can view, create, like, and comment on posts.
 The backend is simulated using mock data and in-memory repositories.

 ## Features
 - **Authentication**:
-  - Login with email and password
+  - Log in with email and password
-  - Sign-up with name, username, email, password, date of birth, and gender
+  - Sign up with name, username, email, password, date of birth, and gender
   - Forgot password functionality with mock email validation
   - Comprehensive form validation for all inputs
-  - Authentication enforced to restrict Feed screen access to logged-in users
+  - Authentication is enforced to restrict Feed screen access to logged-in users
 - **Feed Screen**:
   - View a list of posts with author name, content, likes, and comments
   - Create new posts